GitauHarrison/notes/02_django/01_getting_started.md

 ### VS Code File Explorer

-We can visualize the project' structure using VS Code's file explorer.
+We can visualize the project's structure using VS Code's file explorer.
 First, let us open a new VS Code window in our current `blog_app` subdirectory.

 ```python
 (venv)blog_app $ code .